jp-berg/recipe2txt/README.md

   -f FILE [FILE ...], --file FILE [FILE ...]
                         Text-files containing URLs (one per line) whose recipes should be added to the recipe-file -o OUTPUT, --output OUTPUT
                         Specifies an output file.
-If empty or not specified recipes will either be written intothe current working directory or into the default output file (if set).
+If empty or not specified recipes will either be written into the current working directory or into the default output file (if set).
   -v {debug,info,warning,error,critical}, --verbosity {debug,info,warning,error,critical}
                         Sets the 'chattiness' of the program (default 'critical'